Canada: Science and technology

-Some of the most notable scientific developments in Canada include the creation of the modern alkaline battery, Insulin, and the polio vaccine, and discoveries about the interior structure of the atomic nucleus.
+Canada's achievements in science and technology include the creation of the modern alkaline battery, the discovery of insulin, the development of the polio vaccine, and discoveries about the interior structure of the atomic nucleus.
 Other major Canadian scientific contributions include the artificial cardiac pacemaker, mapping the visual cortex, the development of the electron microscope, plate tectonics, deep learning, multi-touch technology, and the identification of the first black hole, Cygnus X-1.
 Canada has a long history of discovery in genetics, which include stem cells, site-directed mutagenesis, T-cell receptor, and the identification of the genes that cause Fanconi anemia, cystic fibrosis, and early-onset Alzheimer's disease, among numerous other diseases.

-The Canadian Space Agency operates a highly active space program, conducting deep-space, planetary, and aviation research and developing rockets and satellites.
-Canada was the third country to design and construct a satellite after the Soviet Union and the United States, with the 1962 Alouette 1 launch.
-Canada is a participant in the International Space Station (ISS), and is a pioneer in space robotics, having constructed the Canadarm, Canadarm2 and Dextre robotic manipulators for the ISS and NASA's Space Shuttle.
-Since the 1960s, Canada's aerospace industry has designed and built numerous marques of satellite, including Radarsat-1 and 2, ISIS, and MOST.
-Canada has also produced one of the world's most successful and widely used sounding rockets, the Black Brant; over 1,000 Black Brants have been launched since the rocket's introduction in 1961.
+The Canadian Space Agency runs an active space program focused on deep-space, planetary, and aviation research, along with rockets and satellites.
+Canada launched its first satellite, Alouette 1, in 1962.
+It contributes to the International Space Station and is known for its robotic tools, such as multiple Canadarms.
+Canada has initiated many long-term projects, including the Radarsat satellite series and the Black Brant rocket series.

 Demographics

 The 2021 Canadian census enumerated a total population of 36,991,981, an increase of around 5.2 percent over the 2016 figure.
+It is estimated that Canada's population surpassed 40,000,000 in 2023.
 The main drivers of population growth are immigration and, to a lesser extent, natural growth.
-Canada has one of the highest per-capita immigration rates in the world, driven mainly by economic policy and also family reunification.
-A record number of 405,000 immigrants were admitted to Canada in 2021.
-New immigrants settle mostly in major urban areas in the country, such as Toronto, Montreal, and Vancouver.
-Canada also accepts large numbers of refugees, accounting for over 10 percent of annual global refugee resettlements; it resettled more than 28,000 in 2018.
+Canada has one of the highest per-capita immigration rates in the world, driven mainly by economic policy and family reunification.
+A record 483,390 immigrants were admitted in 2024.
+Canada leads the world in refugee resettlement; it resettled more than 47,600 in 2022.
+New immigrants settle mostly in major urban areas, such as Toronto, Montreal, and Vancouver.